A geometric look at momentum flux and stress in fluid mechanics: Shallow water equations in conservation form

-\textbf{Acknowledgements.} {ADG is grateful to the Leverhulme Trust, who have supported this work through the award of a Research Fellowship (grant RF-2018-023).
-The authors thank Marcel Oliver, Andrew Soward and Alexander Morozov for helpful discussions relating to geometrical fluid dynamics, MHD and viscoelastic fluids.}
+{ADG is grateful to the Leverhulme Trust, who supported this work through the award of a Research Fellowship (grant RF-2018-023), and to EPSRC for support under the research grant EP/T023139/1.
+The authors thank Darryl Holm, Alexander Morozov, Marcel Oliver and Andrew Soward for helpful discussions relating to geometrical fluid dynamics, MHD and viscoelastic fluids.}